You’ve read about in the newspapers and heard it on the news: Tourism Australia is calling for Aussies to #HolidayHereThisYear.

 Enjoy ocean breezes and feeling the sand between your toes?
 Think Sapphire Coast.

-Home to the award-winning Sydney Rock Oyster, follow the 129-kilometre Oyster Trail to sample these salty morsels straight from the farm.
+This dazzling stretch of coastline is in the far south of NSW and home to the award-winning Sydney Rock Oyster.
+Follow the 129-kilometre Oyster Trail to sample these salty morsels straight from the farm.

 While there’s six local oyster farms to visit along the way, no two farms are alike.
 Experience the difference between organic farming techniques and oysters farmed on lakes that were created during the last ice age.